SebastianWenger/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Step 1:
 -------
-* First, all the similar data is merged using the `rbind()` function.
-By similar, we address those files having the same number of columns and referring to the same entities.

 * Pulls all data from the "UCI HAR Dataset" file.

 * Creates "id" column based on initial row number for easier referencing.

-* Merges all of the training data together into 'mergetrain' along with all of the test data together into 'mergetest'.
+* Merges all of the training data together into `mergetrain` along with all of the test data together into `mergetest`.

-* Binds the training data 'mergetrain' and test data merge'test together by row.
+* Binds the training data `mergetrain` and test data `mergetest` together by row.

 ###Step 2:
 -------
-* Selects features which follow the naming criteria specified in 'specific_features' where "mean" and "std" are selected for.
+* Selects features which follow the naming criteria specified in `specific_features` where "mean" and "std" are selected for.

 ###Step 3:
 -------